 When our children were small, we often took them along to visit senior centers.
 The residents particularly enjoyed the life and vitality children bring.
 So many of them either have no one at all, or no family nearby.
 Wouldn’t a visit make their day?

 Special times with family are so meaningful — and to be cherished.

 So keep your own family celebration.
-Just move it perhaps to another day or time.
+But consider moving it perhaps to another day or time.
 And remember to look beyond the family circle.
-If we want kids that think of others and share, example counts a lot more than mere talk or theory.
+If we want to teach kids to think of others and share, example counts a lot more than mere talk or theory.

 Invite some lonely people to your double Thanksgiving celebration!
-Involve them in giving THANKS around your family’s THANKSgiving table.
-And then in putting the GIVING back into ThanksGIVING.
-That’s creating special memories for family and friends.
-And taking holiday cheer to lonely, needy people too!
+Involve them in giving thanks around your family’s thanksgiving table.
+And then invite them to partake of your new outreach.
+This will put the GIVING back into ThanksGIVING.
+Creating special memories for family and friends, and taking holiday cheer to lonely, needy people too!